rubyforgood/human-essentials/docs/user_guide/bank/exports.md

 - Notes

 ## Product Drives
-### Navigating to export product drives
+### Navigating to export Product Drives
 Click 'Community', then 'All Product Drives' in the left hand menu,  then click "Export Product Drives"
-### Filtering the product drives
+### Filtering the Product Drives
-The product drives can be filtered by
+The Product Drives can be filtered by
 - name,
-- item category, and
+- Item category, and
 - date range.

-It is defaulted to all drives, this year.
-[TODO:  This will need updating when we change the default timespan] To filter the export, make your selections, then click "Filter" before clicking "Export Product Drives".
+It is defaulted to all drives that overlap the default time period of 60 days back, 30 days forward.
+To filter the export, make your selections, then click "Filter" before clicking "Export Product Drives".

 ### Product Drive Export content
-For each filtered product drive, the export will contain:
+For each filtered Product Drive, the export will contain:
 - Product Drive Name,
 - Start Date,
 - End Date,